itslanguage/itslanguage-js/README.md

 ## Package usage

-Consult the package readme for more information and documentation.
-Consult the table above for links to the proper readme files.
+Consult the readme files of the packages for more information and documentation.
+See the table above for links to the proper readme files.

 ## Contribute